Mendoza winery tours

 Mendoza, the Uco Valley, Salta and Patagonia — how to visit, when to go, and which tours and tastings we would actually book ourselves.

-Argentina is generous to wine travellers.
+The best wine tours in Argentina run through three regions — Mendoza, the Uco Valley and Salta — and Argentina is generous to wine travellers.
 Most wineries open their doors by appointment, lunches are long, and the country's main wine region — Mendoza — sits inside an hour of a small, walkable, easy-to-navigate city.
 You can land at the airport, eat a plate of empanadas and be in a vineyard by lunchtime.

 The pages below collect the kind of trips worth taking.
 We focus on small-group and private experiences with the people who actually live the harvest.
 Bookings made through our partner links help support the journal — the price you pay is the same.